Genovios/Timer-Redesign-Prototype_Delta/README.md

 **I want** a better interface
 **So that** I can set up my timer in fewer clicks

-Use this timer to set time faster!
+Use this timer to set your time faster!

 ## Test Case

-**Success is gauged by the number of clicks needed to set the timer.**
+**Success is gauged by the number of clicks needed to set the timer.
+Fewer is better!**

 * Using the current timer design displayed on the webpage, it took 3 clicks to set and start a timer for one minute (60 seconds); one click for 6, another for 0, and one more to start the timer.